 What you can do

 For Employers: Ask your employees to make an online donation to LACASA in exchange for wearing jeans to work on Denim Day.
-Pool your employee donations, match them, and make a collective gift in the name of your company and its employees; or start a workplace Denim Day Drive for items LACASA needs on its Wish List.
+Or, pool your employee donations, match them, and make a collective gift in the name of your company and its employees.
+You also can start a workplace Denim Day Collection Drive for items that LACASA needs on its Wish List.